santiment/academy/src/docs/san-token/about-san-token/index.md

 ---
-title: What you can currently do with your SAN tokens
+title: What you can currently do with your SAN token
 author: Santiment Team
 ---